Local Exchangeability: Discussion

 \section{Discussion}

 The major question posed in this paper is what we can do with data when we do not believe that they are exchangeable, but are willing to believe that they are \emph{nearly} exchangeable.
 This paper answers the question with a relaxed notion of \emph{local} exchangeability in which swapping data associated with nearby covariates causes a bounded change in total variation distance.
-We have demonstrated that classical results and methods for exchangeable data are ``robust to the real world;'' indeed, locally exchangeable data have a de Finetti representation and may be used in simple nonparametric estimation and testing procedures without sacrificing rigorous statistical guarantees.
+We have demonstrated that classical results for exchangeable processes are ``robust to the real world;'' indeed, locally exchangeable processes have a de Finetti representation that may be leveraged in the design of statistical models and inference procedures.
 Finally, many popular covariate-dependent statistical models---which violate the assumptions of exchangeability---satisfy local exchangeability, extending the reach of exchangeability-based analyses to these models.

 One limitation of local exchangeability is the infinite separability assumption.
-There are a number of applications in which the covariate space $\mcT$ has isolated points, which violates this condition.
-This is the case, for example, with discrete time series where the covariate space is $\mcT = \nats$ endowed with the Euclidean metric.
+There are applications in which the covariate space $\mcT$ has isolated points that violate this condition, e.g., discrete time series where the covariate space is $\mcT = \nats$ endowed with the Euclidean metric.
 However, if $X$ can be extended to a process on $\mcS \supseteq \mcT$ such that $(d, \mcS)$ is infinitely separable and $(X_s)_{s\in\mcS}$ is locally exchangeable with respect to $d$, then the theoretical results from this work hold for the marginal process $(X_t)_{t\in\mcT}$.

-Another limitation is that the total variation bound in the definition of local exchangeability is quite weak.
-This has downstream consequences for the quality of the estimation and testing procedures in \cref{sec:localempiricalmeasures,sec:localrandomization,sec:estimatingf}, which must account for the most difficult cases within the realm of local exchangeability.
-Further study on alternate stronger definitions of local exchangeability---so as to create more data-efficient estimation and testing procedures---is warranted.
+Another limitation is that the total variation bound in the definition of local exchangeability is quite weak, which has downstream consequences for the tightness of the error bounds in \cref{sec:localempiricalmeasures}.
+Further study on alternate definitions of local exchangeability is warranted to strengthen these guarantees.